Homeopathy Postpartum - What about Mom?

 Clogged ducts

-Homeopathy for Milk Supply - this is not an exhaustive list but covers many usual issues.
-Potency commonly is anywhere between 6C - 30C, taken 1-3 times daily.
-Homeopathy is not traditional medicine - you'll stop taking the remedy when improvement begins.
-A licensed homeopath would be able to guide you through the details of how and when to take the remedy and NCC would love the opportunity to walk with you in this journey.
+This is not an exhaustive list but covers many usual issues.
+Potency commonly ranges anywhere between 6C - 30C, taken 1-3 times daily.
+Homeopathy is not traditional medicine—you'll stop taking the remedy when improvement begins.
+A licensed homeopath can guide you through the details of how and when to take the remedy, and NCC would love the opportunity to walk with you on this journey.
 Schedule Today!

 Urtica urens

-milk fails to come in after birth
+Milk fails to come in after birth

-milk suppressed from emotional shock, fever, or exhaustion
+Milk suppressed from emotional shock, fever, or exhaustion

 Ricinus communis

-general low milk supply
+General low milk supply

-( increases milk production when taken in low potency)
+Breasts soft, scant secretion (increases milk production when taken in low potency)

 Pulsatilla

-milk supply inconsistent or variable
+Milk supply inconsistent or variable

-mom is weepy, needs comfort, easily overwhelmed
+Mom is weepy, needs comfort, easily overwhelmed

 Custicum

-milk scant after prolonged labor
+Milk scant after prolonged labor

-post-labor exhaustion with deficient milk
+Post-labor exhaustion with deficient milk

 Phytolacca